alfdev8/ANTIWAVE/README.md

 # ANTIWAVE
-Network Distributed render with optimizations
+Network Distributed Render with Optimizations
+Im working in the user manual.
+Please wait.